mastercomfig/mastercomfig/README.md

 # Benchmarks

-Benchmarks can be found on the [tf.tv thread](http://www.teamfortress.tv/42867/mastercomfig-fps-customization-config/).
+Benchmarks can be found on the [teamfortress.tv thread](http://www.teamfortress.tv/42867/mastercomfig-fps-customization-config/).